Last updated on: 4/17/2017 | Author: ProCon.org

 President Trump’s reported dismantling of the limited restrictions imposed by the Obama administration on the US drone programme therefore increases the risk of civilian casualties and unlawful killings.”

-Brian Finlay, President and CEO of the Stimson Center, in a June 2018 report, “An Action Plan on U.S. Drone Policy,” available at stimson.org, stated:
+Brian Finlay, President and CEO of the Stimson Center, stated:

 “Unmanned aerial vehicles, or drones, continue to shape how, when, and where the United States conducts military and counterterrorism operations around the world.
 Yet U.S. use of armed drones remains controversial, in large part because of ongoing secrecy surrounding the use of lethal drone strikes outside of traditional battlefields and the resulting lack of accountability that often goes hand in hand with the absence of transparency.
 Currently, the U.S. drone program rests on indistinct frameworks and an approach to drone strikes based on U.S. exceptionalism.
 Ambiguity surrounding U.S. drone policy has contributed to enduring questions about the legality, efficacy, and legitimacy of the U.S. drone program.
 And the drone debate continues in the Trump administration…